 - Then, click Apply at the last prompt to start the conversion process.
 Once the process is complete, manually restart your computer if you are not automatically prompted to do so.

-- If your computer is unable to boot at the next boot, access your motherboard’s firmware and change the boot type from Legacy Mode to UEFI .
+- If your computer cannot boot at the next boot, access your motherboard’s firmware and change the boot type from Legacy Mode to UEFI.